Home

 This has been said number of times, but that's because it's so important.
 A great example that comes to mind is with MJ.
 Michael Jordan said that he imagined himself shooting clutch shots about thousands of times before he actually started making them.

 First, it all happens in the head.
-What you can do, is, visualize how you are going to handle the ball when going against tougher defender who is guarding you.
+Have them visualize how they are going to handle the ball when going up against tougher defender who will be guarding them.

-Or for example, what would you do if the defender responds in a certain way.
-How do you react?
+Or for example, what would they do if the defender responds in a certain way.
+How would they react?
 What are the alternatives?

 Before you start moving without the ball (on the court), try to anticipate who would follow you, where is the screen and so on.
 Never stay in one spot by the way, when you're moving without the ball.

 Also make sure to change speed.
 Start slow, then sprint fast and go slow again.
-I mean, there is no rule to this, but the point is to be unpredictable.
 Be aware where your teammates are and where they are going.

 3.)
 Always keep it simple - Focus on the big picture

-Don't think that you have to have a special fancy move up your sleeve for every situation.
+Convince them to truly believe in fundamental basketball.
+No one really needs a special fancy move up his sleeve for every situation.
 Remember, great fundamentals mean great basketball players.

 Coaches who over-coach tend to coach a losing team.
 They confuse the team with way too much information.
 Sometimes they forget that players need some time to process the information and to try it, fail it, then do it again, and again until they master it.
 In other words, practice a lot.

-Play against someone who is better than you and don't ever think that you are not a good player if you're struggling.
-It's the same with the game of chess.
-When you're struggling the most, that's when you're actually getting better.
+The player that you want to improve, put him to play against someone who is better than him.
+They have to struggle.
+It’s the same with the game of chess.
+When you’re struggling the most, that’s when you’re actually getting better.

 Simplicity is power.
 Focusing on one specific area is better than trying to improve ball handling, jump shots, rebounds and everything at the same time.

 Instead of just working on all aspects of shooting try to improve on one specific.
-For example practice shooting over a taller guy.
+For example, have them practice shooting over a taller guy.
 For this, you can have someone holding a broom in the air in order to make the shots more difficult.

-After you master that, practice shooting like that from different positions.
+After they master that, have them practice shooting like that from different positions.

 Always be aware of what specific area are you are working on.

-Return from 3 Powerful Basketball Tips to Top Basketball Drills
+Return from 3 Powerful Basketball Tips to Basketball Coach

 Return from 3 Powerful Basketball Tips to Best Basketball Tips